PaulCrosTech/cros-paul-Medilabo/README.md

 _Note: This file contains the credentials required to access the Git repository where the microservices configuration files are stored.
 In Docker mode, the ms-config service is essential as the configurations are fetched from the Git repository._

-Start the project, from the root of the project:
+Launch the project from the root directory:
 ```bash
   # Build the images
   docker-compose build